Virtual-Knitting-Crochet/codeofconduct/README.md

 - Due to the openness of the group, you can't assume anything you say here is private.
 Sorry.
 - We'll do our best to respond to any issues proportionately and appropriately, keeping in mind our stated goals for this group.

-## The Paradox of Tolerance

-This space is cognizant of the [Paradox of Tolerance][tolerance].
-Intolerance is not tolerated here.
-If you wish to debate this principle there are many forums and chat boards available elsewhere online for your perusal and enjoyment, but this is not the place.

-We prioritise marginalized people’s safety over privileged people’s comfort.
-We will not act on complaints regarding:
-- "Reverse"-isms, including "reverse racism," "reverse sexism," and "cisphobia"
-- Reasonable communication of boundaries, such as "leave me alone," "go away," or "I’m not discussing this with you."
-- Communicating in a "tone" you don’t find congenial
-- Criticizing racist, sexist, cissexist, or otherwise oppressive behavior or assumptions

-[This section rephrased from Witchat slack group][witchat]

 ## Groups of people who are welcome

 Any and all marginalised groups.
 This includes but is not limited to people who are: